What is the difference between cotton and linen bedding?

 Washing linen and cotton

-The washing instructions of cotton and linen differ from each other, so you can wash cotton at a higher temperature, whereby you have to be careful the first time.
-Do not wash it too hot because it will otherwise shrink.
-Do not hang cotton to dry in the sun as it will lose its color more quickly.
-On the other hand, you do not have to wash linen at a high temperature.
-Maximum 40 to 60 degrees.
-If you wash it at too hot, the fibers can break.
-Washing at a low temperature is also sustainable!
+The washing instructions differ from each other, so you can wash cotton at a higher temperature, where you have to be careful not to wash it too hot the first time, because otherwise it will shrink.
+Linen, on the other hand, does not (may) be washed at a high temperature.
+Maximum 40 degrees.
+If you wash it at too high a temperature, the fibers can break.
+Because linen does not contain dust mites and is antibacterial, you can also clean your linen bedding well at 40 degrees.
+And washing at a low temperature is also sustainable!

 What do you choose?